Noureddine Naybet: Tottenham Hotspur

 On 12 August 2004, aged 34, Naybet joined Tottenham Hotspur for a reported fee of £700,000.
-He netted his first and only goal for the Spurs on 13 November, in a 5–4 North London derby loss to Arsenal at White Hart Lane.
+He netted his first and only goal for Spurs on 13 November, in a 5–4 North London derby loss to Arsenal at White Hart Lane.

 After only three games in 2005–06, under new manager Martin Jol, Naybet was released and retired from football.
 In June 2005, however, he had renewed his contract for a further season.

 He spent most of his 17-year professional career with Deportivo La Coruña, appearing in 284 competitive games and winning four major titles, including the 2000 national championship.
 He also competed in France, Portugal and England.

 International career

 Naybet was a Moroccan international for 16 years, gaining his first cap on 9 August 1990 in a 0–0 friendly draw in Tunisia.

 He competed in the 1992 Summer Olympics.

 He proceeded to appear for his country in two FIFA World Cups, playing two games in 1994 and three in 1998 as both editions ended in group stage elimination.

 Naybet played all six contests in the 2004 African Cup of Nations, helping the Atlas Lions finish second in Tunisia.
 In early January 2006, five months after announcing his international retirement after falling out of favour with coach Ezzaki Badou, he returned to the national team just ahead of the 2006 Africa Cup of Nations.

 In August 2007, Naybet was named assistant manager under Henri Michel.